-The decrease in revenues was offset by:
+The decrease in existing customer revenues was offset by:

-- increased revenues of \$26.8 million, or 4.5%, primarily attributable to new customers in our Americas segment; and - revenues of \$0.8 million, or 0.1%, attributable to the Infinite ID acquisition in the Americas segment.
+- increased revenues of \$26.8 million, or 4.5%, primarily attributable to new customers in our Americas segment and - revenues of \$0.8 million, or 0.1%, attributable to the Infinite ID acquisition in the Americas segment.

-Pricing remained relatively stable across the 2023 periods.
+Pricing remained relatively stable across all periods.